Herbert Wehner: Rhetoric

 Wehner held an infamous reputation among members of the Bundestag (and the public) for his sharp, and often insulting, rhetoric towards MPs that disagreed with him.

 His remarks about political opponents often revolved around insulting word plays with their respective last names.
 One notable exception is his pejorative neologism "Düffeldoffel" which he used to insult Helmut Kohl.
 His sharp comments would not stop at his own party either: When the SPD-MP Franz Josef Zebisch complained about how the alphabetic seating order in the Bundestag in the 1960s left him at the back of the room, Wehner told him to just rename himself to “Comrade Asshole”.

 German media occasionally depicts Wehner and CSU-politician Franz Josef Strauß to have been political rivals as both had highly influential yet never the highest positions within their respective parties and Strauß was also known for a fierce albeit less personally insulting rhetoric.
-Ironically, both politicians worked together as Federal Ministers in the cabinet of Kurt Georg Kiesinger.

 Wehner's reception across the aisle among CDU/CSU politicians was mostly negative due to his rhetoric.
 However, CDU politician Heiner Geißler acknowledged Wehner's uncompromising style of standing up for his party's positions as "the biggest parliamentary howitzer of all time".